smurthys/smurthys.github.io/engagement/logistics.md

 **Lodging:** The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit is for more than a day, or if the situation makes same-day return to my homebase unsafe or impractical.

+**PS:** At times I come across hosts who like me to visit but demur on making logistical arrangements.
+I understand their decision but respectfully decline such engagements, because frankly, me spending my own time and/or money to manage logistics would reek of desperation.
+Plus, my priority is to add value during my visit; not worry about getting to and from venues.
+(What may be easy, obvious, or cheap to someone local is often not so for me, a visitor.)

-**PS:** Multiple institutions in the same vicinity could pool/share transportation and lodging to achieve economy, as long as the institutions coordinate between themselves and ensure that nothing falls through the cracks.
-I am unable to coordinate the logistics and cannot fix issues on my own at the last minute.
+**PPS:** Multiple institutions in the same vicinity could pool/share transportation and lodging to achieve economy, as long as the institutions coordinate between themselves.
+I am unable to coordinate logistics and cannot fix issues on my own at the last minute if things fall through the cracks due to lack of communication between institutions.
 (I once had to find lodging on my own in a remote town with no hotels, plus no help or Internet connection.
 I do not wish to experience that again.)

 **Food:** I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
 I do not mind other people consuming food and beverage in my presence, but I ask not to be pressured